Electrical Engineer Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for electrical engineers in Minnesota?

 Major sponsors in Minnesota include 3M, Honeywell, Eaton, Medtronic, Boston Scientific, and Cargill, primarily in the Twin Cities metro.
-Defense contractors and power utilities operating across the state also file H-1B petitions for electrical engineers.
+Defense contractors and power utilities operating across the state also file H-1B visa petitions for electrical engineers.
 DOL Labor Condition Application disclosure data confirms consistent sponsorship activity from these employers in power systems, medical devices, and industrial automation roles.

 Which visa types are most common for electrical engineer roles in Minnesota?

 The H-1B is the most common visa category for electrical engineers in Minnesota, as the role qualifies as a specialty occupation requiring at least a bachelor's degree in electrical engineering or a closely related field.
 Canadian nationals may qualify for the TN visa under NAFTA/USMCA as engineers.
-Australians with relevant degrees may be eligible for the E-3.
+Australians with relevant degrees may be eligible for the E-3 visa.
 Those with exceptional research records sometimes pursue O-1A petitions.

 Which cities in Minnesota have the most electrical engineer sponsorship jobs?